Posted By Andy Dell On Tuesday, July 20, 2010 At 10:12:29 AM (PT)

 Posted By Webmaster On Sunday, April 18, 2010 At 10:45:14 PM (PT)

 Tyler, it definitely good that you said that 5401 always looked better (past tense).
-Unfortunately, since it has been in storage, tagger destroyed the conductors side.
+Unfortunately, since it has been in storage, taggers have destroyed the conductors side.
 The engineers side looks great as in this picture.
 But take a look at the conductors side!
 Ugh.

 Posted By Tyler Eaton On Sunday, April 18, 2010 At 5:08:57 PM (PT)